jgoldstick/joelgoldstick.com/README.md

 # joelgoldstick.com

-This is a simple blog application using django 1.9 and python 2.7
+Simple blog application using python 3 and django 3